-The Oklahoma State Legislature authorized the formation of the Oklahoma Municipal Power Authority in June 1981 with the passage of the Oklahoma Municipal Power Authority Act.
+The Oklahoma State Legislature authorized the formation of the Oklahoma Municipal Power Authority on June 2, 1981 with the passage of the Oklahoma Municipal Power Authority Act.

-OMPA was created with the purpose of providing adequate, reliable and economic sources of electric power and energy to Oklahoma municipalities and public trusts operating municipal electric systems on June 2, 1981.
-This would allow members the financial benefits of a large utility while maintaining control of their electric utility.
+OMPA was created with the purpose of providing adequate, reliable and economic sources of electric power and energy to Oklahoma municipalities and public trusts operating municipal electric systems.
+This would allow members the financial benefits of a large utility, while maintaining control of their electric utility.

 In September of 2015, the Town of Mooreland and the Town of Fort Supply became OMPA’s 40th and 41st member city.
-Beginning in June of 2016, OMPA will begin serving our 42nd member city, the City of Cordell.
+Beginning in June of 2016, OMPA began serving its 42nd member city, the City of Cordell.

 OMPA’s power supply comes from a variety of resources; wind, hydro, natural gas, coal and others.
-Fairview, Kingfisher, Laverne, Mangum, Pawhuska and Ponca City own small generating facilities, and when necessary OMPA schedules and purchases the generated power.
+Kingfisher, Laverne, Mangum and Pawhuska own small generating facilities, and when necessary OMPA schedules and purchases the generated power.